-Pour the wine into the skillet and bring the sauce to a boil, scraping up all the browned bits on the bottom of the pan.
+Pour the wine into the skillet and bring the sauce to a boil, scraping up any browned bits on the bottom of the pan.

 Continue boiling the sauce until it reduces by half.

 Remove the sauce from the heat and stir in the 1 tablespoon softened butter and tarragon.
 Taste and season with salt and black pepper, if desired.